Blendify/blender-manual/blender_docs/manual/compositing/types/layout/frame.rst

 When you need to display more comprehensive text, frame nodes can display the contents of a text-block.

-This is read-only, so you'll need to use the text editor to modify the contents.
+This is read-only, so you will need to use the *Text Editor* to modify the contents.